Terms and Conditions of Use

 Use of Function Space

-- Please note: The CIBC Lobby is a shared space, serving the Sandra Faire and Ivan Fecan Theatre, Tribute Communities Recital Hall and the Price Family Cinema as well as the Box Office area.
+- Please note: The CIBC Lobby is a shared space, serving the Sandra Faire and Ivan Fecan Theatre and Tribute Communities Recital Hall as well as the Box Office area.
 As such, there may be more than one function requiring access to the lobby at any given time.